mzeis/Emzee_Dev/README.md

 Compatibility
 -------------
-- Magento 1.7 CE (only tested here; initial version worked with 1.3 CE, so you may try it with older versions)
+- Magento CE 1.7 - 1.9 (only tested here; initial version worked with 1.3 CE, so you may try it with older versions)

 Installation Instructions
 -------------------------
-1. Install the extension using modman or copy all the files into your document root.
+1. Install the extension using [modman](https://github.com/colinmollenhour/modman) or copy all the files into your document root.
+If you copy the files yourself copy `app/design/frontend/base/default/template/emzee_dev/` to `app/design/adminhtml/default/default/template/emzee_dev/` manually.

 Uninstallation
 --------------